miguelpaz/jlab/command_line_basics.md

 # How to get started using the Command Line

-Before the <a href="https://en.wikipedia.org/wiki/Graphical_user_interface" targe='_blank">graphical user interface</a> we are so accustomed to use in our computers existed, the way of interacting with a computer was to use the Command Line to **command a program to do what you want it to do by writing your orders <a href="https://en.wikipedia.org/wiki/Command-line_interface" target="_blank">"in the form of successive lines of text"</a> or...
+Before the [graphical user interface](https://en.wikipedia.org/wiki/Graphical_user_interface" targe='_blank) we are so accustomed to use in our computers existed, the way of interacting with a computer was to use the Command Line to **command a program to do what you want it to do by writing your orders <a href="https://en.wikipedia.org/wiki/Command-line_interface" target="_blank">"in the form of successive lines of text"</a> or...
 Command lines :)

-Ok, I know what you are thinking: *Why on earh would I want to learn to use this obscure old school thing if I can just point and click stuff in my computer to open folder, files, move them around, save them, rename them or delet them?*
+Ok, I know what you are thinking: *Why on earth would I want to learn to use this obscure old school thing if I can just point and click stuff in my computer to open folder, files, move them around, save them, rename them or delet them?*

-Well, it turns out that the Command Line - * formally known as Command Line Interface or Command Language Interpeter (CLI)* - is more ubiquitous and present than ever if you work with information and software.
+Well, it turns out that the Command Line - *formally known as Command Line Interface or Command Language Interpeter (CLI)* - is more ubiquitous and present than ever if you work with information and software **(that's you)**:
 - It allows you to navigate within directories, folders and files in your computer.
 - It is a tool to analyze, clean and organize data.
 - A great way to add more power and speed to your research or reporting skills.
 - Its very efficient when you have to process text data and work with it.
 Specially if your data file is very big (talking about GBs here).
 - It is what you have to use to install and setup applications, run local servers, and many times the way to run code to make charts, maps and more.

-Bottomline: Is efficient, useful, is text, it works with files you always use like (.csv, .txt, .tsv) and its **free**.
+- Bottomline: Is efficient, useful, is text, it works with files you always use (.csv, .txt) and it's **free**.

-### Ready, set, go
+It may seem confusing at first but when you get the hang of it, it's like you have superpowers in the tip of your fingers.

-Although it may seem confusing at first, the command line is widely used by developers and more savvy coders to enhance productivity and to run applications.
-When you really get the hang of it, you can be really faster than navigating around folders in Finder (OSX) or Windows.
+## Open the Terminal

-The tools of command line are Command Prompt or PowerShell, ain Windows, and Terminal in Linux and Mac.
+The tools of command line are Terminal in Linux and Mac; and Command Prompt or PowerShell, in Windows.

 This tutorial will include the most basic commands, and, if you want a more complete and technical tutorial, access [this tutorial](https://www.davidbaumgold.com/tutorials/command-line/), by David Baumgold.
 He called the command line “the ultimate seat of power on your computer”.